Student Life

 Office hours are:

-The Student Health Center is closed on official university holidays.
+The Student Health Center is closed on official university holidays and campus closure dates.
 Summer hours may vary.
-Please check the SHC website for available late clinic hours.
+Please check the SHC website for availability.

 The CSUSB Student Health Center (SHC) supports students’ academic success by providing high quality accessible health and psychiatric care as well as health education and wellness services in a safe, confidential and compassionate environment.

 We are staffed with caring doctors, physician assistants, nurse practitioners, nurses, medical assistants and health educators.
-Our services include: limited primary care and psychiatry, immunizations, TB skin tests, labs, prescriptions, physicals, contraception, first aid, reproductive health and care for minor illnesses.
+Our services include: limited primary care and psychiatry, immunizations, TB skin tests, labs, prescriptions, physicals, contraception, first aid, reproductive health, medication abortion and care for minor illnesses.
 The SHC is also conveniently equipped with a pharmacy and laboratory.

 The Department of Health Promotion empowers students to achieve optimal health and well-being through engaging and interactive health education programs and activities.
 Hosted by professional health educators and well-trained peer health educators, these clinics and programs promote not only healthier lifestyles but also a healthier campus culture and an enhanced learning environment.